celoyd/potato/ancillary-data/cids/README.md

 # CID evaluations for allow list creation

 Here we filter useful training images out of the Maxar Open Data Program dataset.
+The techniques presented may be useful in thinking about other datasets as well.

 A CID is a Maxar _catalog ID_, which names a single collect (i.e., one single contiguous image as seen by the satellite, but generally multiple tiled images as delivered in ARD).
 A CID looks like `10300100DF069700`.